 Digital Millennium Copyright Act and Policy on the Infringement of Intellectual Property Rights

-The Digital Millennium Copyright Act or DMCA amends federal copyright law to provide certain liability protections for online service providers, when their computer systems or networks carry materials that might violate (infringe) copyright law (See DMCA Summary or Full version).
+The Digital Millennium Copyright Act or DMCA amends federal copyright law to provide certain liability protections for online service providers, when their computer systems or networks carry materials that might violate (infringe) copyright law (See DMCA Summary [pdf] or Full Version [pdf]).
 To qualify for liability protection and to comply with the Federal Higher Educational Opportunities Act, the College is required to have a policy under which the computer accounts of users will be terminated if they repeatedly infringe the copyrighted works of others.

 The objectives of this policy are to minimize liability to the College while also providing support for the activities of faculty, staff, students, and guests.
 Generally, “copyright” is legal protection for any creative intellectual work, which is broadly interpreted to cover just about any expression of an idea.
 Text (including email and Web information), graphics, art, certain databases, photographs, music, videos, and software programs are examples of the types of work protected by copyright.
 The creator of the work, or sometimes the person who hired the creator, is the initial copyright owner.
 In the context of copyright and other intellectual property, this means that the proper authorities at the College should be advised as soon as possible of any suspected infringement.
 If the College considers it reasonable, it will work with the content provider to establish any defenses.
 However, if there is inadequate information to provide a defense, if it appears that no reasonable defense exists, or if the College believes any content is inappropriate, the College may, in its sole discretion, remove allegedly infringing or inappropriate material.